Skip to content

 Nirmal Kularathne

 Growing up in Sri Lanka, I was fascinated by how paddy farmers timed their planting with the rhythm of the monsoon.
-Over the years, I watched those patterns shift—floods and droughts becoming more frequent—and my curiosity deepened.
-During my undergraduate studies, I discovered the science behind climate change, which ignited my passion for understanding and communicating climate science.
-Today, as a master's graduate in Climate, Earth, Water, Sustainability from the University of Potsdam, I aim to bridge science and society—empowering communities to adapt to and mitigate climate impacts through knowledge and action.
+Over the years, I noticed those patterns shifting, floods and droughts becoming more frequent.
+Driven by that curiosity, I explored the field of climate science.
+Today, as a master’s graduate in Climate Science and Sustainability from University of Potsdam, I work to bridge science and society, making knowledge accessible and empowering communities to adapt to and mitigate climate impacts through informed action.

 Follow Me: